The Surface Pro 7 is a competent upgrade with USB-C, refreshed processors, but little else that’s new – TechCrunch

 The versions with Intel’s newest i3 and i5 chips are fanless, while the i7 version does have a fan.

-Since you’re mostly going to use a Pro on the go, I don’t think only having a single USB-A and USB-C port is a major issue.
-If you’re using it at home, then getting the $199 Surface Dock is likely the way to go anyway.
+Because you’re mostly going to use a Pro on the go, I don’t think only having a single USB-A and USB-C port is a major issue.
+If you’re using it at home, then getting the $199 Surface Dock is likely the way to go, anyway.

-I’ve used the i5-powered Pro 7 while I was travelling over the course of the last few days.
+I’ve used the i5-powered Pro 7 while traveling over the course of the last few days.
 Microsoft promises that the new Intel chips are up to twice as fast as their predecessors.
 I’m sure those numbers work out in artificial benchmarks.
 In daily use, I noticed that using the device did indeed feel a bit smoother than the last few Surfaces I tested that fell into the same price range as this machine.
-I’m among those that barely use the pen, but when I do, the experience feels seamless with no noticeable lag in most circumstances.
+I’m among those that barely use the pen, but when I do, the experience feels seamless, with no noticeable lag in most circumstances.